 Response

-DEQ acknowledges that t rule is not intended to presuppose the Cleaner Air Oregon rulemaking.
+this proposedThis rule is not intended to presuppose the Cleaner Air Oregon rulemaking.
 However, OAR 340-244-9090 is an appropriate safety net because of the potential risks posed by CAGM emissions.
-The proposed language at OAR 340-244-9090 would give DEQ the authority to act if, despite the rule, DEQ determined that CAGMemissions were found to still be posing an unacceptable risk to people near them.
-Such a determination would be made in consultation with the Oregon Health Authority but the details are otherwise not specified.
+The proposed language at OAR 340-244-9090 would give DEQ the authority to act if, despite the rule, DEQ determined that CAGM HAP emissions were found to still be posing an unacceptable risk to people near them.
+Such a determination would be made in consultation with the Oregon Health Authority.

 Comment: Measure actual emissions